9.7 Pancreas

 Figure 9.7.5 This chart shows symptoms shared by both type 1 and type 2 diabetes in black and symptoms more common in type 1 diabetes in blue.

 When diabetes is not well controlled, it is likely to have several serious long-term consequences.
-Most of these consequences are due to damage to small blood vessels caused by high levels in the blood.
+Most of these consequences are due to damage to small blood vessels caused by high glucose levels in the blood.
 Damage to blood vessels, in turn, may lead to increased risk of coronary artery disease and stroke.
-Damage to blood vessels in the of the eye can result in gradual vision loss and blindness.
+Damage to blood vessels in the retina of the eye can result in gradual vision loss and blindness.
 Damage to blood vessels in the kidneys can lead to chronic kidney disease, sometimes requiring dialysis or kidney transplant.
 Long-term consequences of diabetes may also include damage to the nerves of the body, known as diabetic neuropathy.
 In fact, this is the most common complication of diabetes.
 Symptoms of diabetic neuropathy may include numbness, tingling, and pain in the extremities.

 Type 1 Diabetes

-is a chronic autoimmune disorder in which the immune system attacks the insulin-secreting beta cells of the pancreas.
+Type 1 diabetes is a chronic autoimmune disorder in which the immune system attacks the insulin-secreting beta cells of the pancreas.
 As a result, people with type 1 diabetes lack the insulin needed to keep blood glucose levels within the normal range.
 Type 1 diabetes may develop in people of any age, but is most often diagnosed before adulthood.
 For type 1 diabetics, insulin injections are critical for survival.

 Type 2 Diabetes

-is the single most common form of diabetes.
+Type 2 diabetes is the single most common form of diabetes.
 The cause of high blood glucose in this form of diabetes usually includes a combination of insulin resistance and impaired insulin secretion.
 Both genetic and environmental factors play roles in the development of type 2 diabetes.
 Type 2 diabetes can be managed with changes in diet and physical activity, which may increase insulin sensitivity and help reduce blood glucose levels to normal ranges.
 Medications may also be used as part of the treatment, as may insulin injections.

 Feature: Human Biology in the News